 Common symbols include jack-o'-lanterns, black cats, witches, and ghosts.
 These elements have roots in folklore and ancient beliefs related to warding off evil spirits.

-Generate high-quality 3D images effortlessly using PixelDojo's advanced AI tools.
-Perfect for designers, marketers, and creatives.
+Generate professional-quality manga images effortlessly using PixelDojo's advanced AI tools tailored for manga art creation.